-Recommended Preparation: "C" grade or higher or "Pass" in CIS 110, 120 or equivalent.
+Prerequisite: "C" grade or higher or "Pass" in CIS 120 or 125 or equivalent or current CompTIA A+ or N+ certification.

-Comprehensive hands-on application, use and training on a Windows client computer operating system for both beginning and intermediatelevel students.
+Comprehensive hands-on application, use and training on a Windows client computer operating system for both beginning and intermediate-level students.
 Instruction will include: operating system installation and configuration, graphical user interface and command-line commands, hardware installation and configuration, file system management, user and group management, security configuration, network configuration and management, troubleshooting and disaster recovery.
+Course maps to the Microsoft Certified Technology Specialist exam for windows clients.

-191 LINUX OPERATING SYSTEMS 3 UNITS
+191 LINUX OPERATING SYSTEM 3 UNITS

-Recommended Preparation: "C" grade or higher or "Pass" in CIS 110, 120 or equivalent.
+Prerequisite: "C" grade or higher or "Pass" in CIS 120 or 125 or equivalent or current CompTIA A+ or N+ certification.

-Comprehensive hands-on application, use and training on a Linux client computer operating system for both beginning and intermediatelevel students.
+Comprehensive hands-on application, use and training on a Linux client computer operating system for both beginning and intermediate-level students.
 Instruction will include: operating system installation and configuration, graphical user interface and command-line commands, hardware installation and configuration, file system management, user and group management, security configuration, network configuration and management, troubleshooting and disaster recovery.
+Course maps to the Computer Technology Industry Association (CompTIA) Linux+ and Linux Professional Institute (LPI) Certification Level 1 certification exams.

-199 SPECIAL STUDIES OR PROJECTS IN COMPUTER AND INFORMATION 1-3 UNITS SCIENCE
+199 SPECIAL STUDIES OR PROJECTS IN COMPUTER AND INFORMATION SCIENCE 1-3 UNITS